jiefei30/jiefei30/README.md

 ## Hi 👋 This is JieFei

-My main work is SQL Parser, SQL Lineage Analysis, Meterialized View.
+My main work is SQL Parser, SQL Lineage Analysis, Materialized View.

 To create top1 operator-level SQL-lineage analysis tool and build knowledge graph with it.